RU-ECE/ECE231-DigitalLogicDesign/syllabus.md

 * Oscilloscopes/logic analyzers in the lab
 * Verilog (can be installed on your laptop, runs in the lab)
+  * Verilog is a language for defining logic circuits and generating large systems on an FPGA (Field Programmable Grid Array)
   * [Vivado](https://www.xilinx.com/support/download.html) is the industry leader.
     Their installer is horrible and requires a gigantic amount (60Gb+) of disk space.
 If you can, do it, but it is installed on machines in the computer labs.
 Everyone using Vivado has the same comment: it's awful, but it's the industry standard, so even though there are alternatives, you should have it and know it.
 * A CAD package